dineshpanthi/theme-academic-cv/content/authors/admin/_index.md

 He received M.Phil. degree from Kathmandu University in 2009.
 In 2013, He completed his Ph.D. degree in the field of fixed point theory under supervision of Prof. Dr. Kanhaiya Jha from Kathmandu University, Nepal.

-Currently, Dr. Panthi is working as Associate Professor of Mathematics in Department of Mathematics, Valmeeki Campus, Nepal Sanskrit University.
+Currently, Dr. Panthi is working as Professor of Mathematics in Department of Mathematics, Valmeeki Campus, Nepal Sanskrit University.
 He has been supervising and has been as subject experts of half a dozen PhD students from Nepal Sanskrit University.

 Dr. Panthi has published more than three dozen research articles from reputed International journals and some books from International Publishers.
 He has organized  national conference of mathematics and has been as organizing committee members of different international conferences, workshops and seminars.
 He has been reviewers, managing editor of journal and  chief in editors of  proceedings of national conferences.
 He is life members of  some organizations like Nepal Mathematical Society, Nepal Red cross Society, Mathematical Sciences Trust, Nepal and Nepal Scout.